-As of December 31, 2011 the effective interest rate on borrowings under the modified term loan, including debt issuance costs, was 8.0%.
-On June 20, 2011, the Company cancelled an outstanding letter of credit for \$250,000 issued to its corporate credit card program provider which was to expire on July 31, 2011.
-As of December 31, 2011 no letters of credit were outstanding.
+As of December 31, 2012 the effective interest rate on borrowings under the modified term loan, including debt issuance costs, was 7.6%, and the book value of the Company's fixed interest rate debt approximated fair value.
+In June 2011 the Company cancelled an outstanding letter of credit for \$250 issued to its corporate credit card program provider which was to expire on July 31, 2011.
+No letters of credit were outstanding as of December 31, 2012 and 2011.

-As of December 31, 2011 the Company had capital leases for computer equipment that expire at various terms through 2015.
-The cost of the assets under lease was \$267,408.
+As of December 31, 2012 the Company had capital leases for computer equipment that expire at various terms through 2016.
+The cost of the assets under lease was \$226.
 The assets are depreciated over their estimated useful lives, which equal the terms of the leases.
-Accumulated amortization on the capital leases was \$165,743 at December 31, 2011.
+Accumulated amortization on the capital leases was \$125 at December 31, 2012.